 Injury to the liver due to IRI is a culmination of inflammatory cross talk with the principal participants mentioned previously.
 (5) Injury due to ischemia and reperfusion is the main cause of liver injury in response to vascular clamping during hepatic procedures such as hepatectomy and liver transplantation.
 This insult on the liver results in disturbances of the sinusoidal microcirculation and the generation of a variety of mediators such as reactive oxygen species, cytokines, activation of chemokines and other cell signaling molecules previously mentioned.
 (6)

 Hepatic IRI can cause severe hepatocellular injury that contributes to morbidity and mortality both during and after surgery.
-As briefly mentioned previously, reductions of NO during liver IRI occur and are associated with increased liver injury in both animals and humans (7, 8) In fact, decreased hepatic production of NO from endothelial nitric oxide synthase or eNOS (responsible for the constitutive production of NO) within 1 hour of reperfusion in humans undergoing orthotopic liver transplantation was suggested to contribute to the IRI.
-This event coupled with NO inactivation due to reactions with abundant reactive oxygen species (ROS), such as O2-•, results in reduced NO bioavailability.
+Reductions of NO· during liver IRI occur and are associated with increased liver injury in both animals and humans (7, 8) In fact, decreased hepatic production of NO· from endothelial nitric oxide synthase or eNOS (responsible for the constitutive production of NO·) within 1 hour of reperfusion in humans undergoing orthotopic liver transplantation was suggested to contribute to the IRI.
+This event coupled with NO· inactivation due to reactions with abundant reactive oxygen species (ROS), such as O2-•, results in reduced NO· bioavailability.
 (9, 10) The consequences of this reduced bioavailability include but are not exclusive to increased oxidative stress, increased apoptosis, increased leukocyte adhesion, increased microcirculatory tone, and perturbed mitochondrial function.
-(10) Interestingly, restoration with of NO to more “physiologic” concentrations serves to diminish the liver ischemia injury via countering the adverse actions mentioned previously.
-Other studies have demonstrated findings that are consistent with the premise that eNOS is crucial for minimizing injury during liver IRI.
-For example, liver injury was less in wild type mice compared to eNOS knockouts (eNOS -/-), in addition to the findings that agents given to increase eNOS expression or donate NO afford greater liver IRI protection.
-(11, 12) It is also well established that the NO concentrations during various inflammatory states are significantly increased by increased expression of inducible nitric oxide synthase or iNOS.
+(10) Interestingly, restoration with of NO· to more “physiologic” concentrations serves to diminish the liver ischemia injury via countering the adverse actions mentioned previously.
+Other studies have demonstrated findings that are consistent with the premise that eNOS is crucial for minimizing liver graft injury during liver IRI.
+For example, liver injury was less in wild type mice compared to eNOS knockouts (eNOS -/-), in addition to the findings that agents given to increase eNOS expression or donate NO· afford greater liver IRI protection.
+(11, 12) It is also well established that the NO· concentrations during various inflammatory states are significantly increased by increased expression of inducible nitric oxide synthase or iNOS.
 However, the influence of iNOS and its true contribution in conferring liver protection deserves additional studies.
-In a rat model of liver IRI, iNOS expression was significantly increased as per increases in iNOS RNA at 1 and 5 hrs.(13) This is consistent with other studies measuring iNOS expression of conditions of liver IRI.
+In a rat model of liver IRI, iNOS enzyme activity was significantly increased as per increases in iNOS mRNA expression at 1 and 5 hours after reperfusion, which shows that induction of iNOS has important role in liver ischemia-reperfusion.(13) This is consistent with other studies measuring iNOS expression of conditions of liver IRI.
 In a porcine model of IRI, intra-portal injection of the selective iNOS inhibitor, aminoguanidine was demonstrated to decrease injury.(14) In an intriguing study, NOS knockout mice (iNOS -/-) exposed to warm liver IRI demonstrated a much greater magnitude of injury compared to wild type mice.
-Interestingly, even though injury was greater in the iNOS knockout mice, little to no iNOS RNA was detectable in the wild type mice.
-It would appear for now, the true influence of iNOS’s influence on liver injury during IR remains unclear.
+Interestingly, even though injury was greater in the iNOS knockout mice, little to no iNOS mRNA was detectable in the wild type mice.
+It would appear for now, the true influence of iNOS’s influence on liver injury during ischemia-reperfusion remains unclear.